Pay an Environmental Public Health Invoice

 Florida Department of Environmental Protection (DEP)

-• DEP administers the asbestos program to minimize the release of asbestos fibers during activities involving the processing, handling and disposal of asbestos-containing material.
+• DEP administers an asbestos program to minimize the release of asbestos fibers during activities involving the processing, handling and disposal of asbestos-containing material.

 • DEP’s Division of Air Resource Management is charged with the protection and management of Florida’s air resource, including air quality monitoring, permitting, and ensuring compliance of emission sources.